H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 > [!NOTE]
 > Don't forget to set `maxReplicas: 50` based on your needs; for example, you can reduce it to `maxReplicas: 5` for a starter configuration.

+> [!WARNING]
+> When using the `immutable` tag with HPA in combination with the [`worker package`](https://github.com/H0llyW00dzZ/My-RESTAPIs-Boilerplate/tree/master/worker) or outside Kubernetes, avoid using mutexes again for concurrency.
+This can degrade performance because the `worker package` already synchronizes using channels.
+Ensure your functions are immutable/safe for concurrency, even with a large number of workers (e.g., millions or billions of goroutines).
+They will `efficiently` process jobs by doing `one thing and doing it well`.

 ## Compatibility

 Since this boilerplate uses the [`Fiber Framework`](https://gofiber.io/), it's important to note that not all configurations in `ingress-nginx` are supported.
 For example, if you set `annotations` in the ingress service of this boilerplate, such as the following YAML: